 - Fee credit for Global Entry or TSA PreCheck

 - $200 in annual Uber ride credits

-The earning and redemption options aren’t as flexible as the Chase Sapphire Reserve.
-But, if you prefer award air travel benefits to flexibility, the American Express Platinum can be the better card.
+The travel credit card earning and redemption options aren’t as flexible as the Chase Sapphire Reserve.
+But, if you prefer award air travel benefits to flexibility, the American Express Platinum can be a better travel card.
 Compare the Amex Platinum and Sapphire Reserve here.